Mar 6th 2025

 What is Vertical Gardening?

 Vertical gardening is an alternative gardening technique that expands the possibilities of growing plants in a vertical environment.
-It is a unique type of urban gardening that works well in limited places, especially for decorating the walls and roofs in different styles.
-Indoor vertical farming uses efficient growth systems like hydroponics, aquaponics, or other soilless agricultural techniques, and crops are grown in stacked levels.
+It is a unique type of urban gardening that works well in limited places, especially for decorating walls and roofs in different styles.
+Indoor vertical farming often uses efficient growth systems like vertical hydroponic systems, aquaponics, or other soilless agricultural techniques, where crops are grown in stacked levels.

 There are a few key features to keep in consideration while building a vertical garden.
 Like light exposure, watering, drainage, and plant spacing.